signalapp/libsignal/swift/README.md

 You will also need to have [SignalCoreKit][] checked out; the above command assumes you have checked it out as a sibling directory to libsignal-client.

+When exposing new APIs to Swift, you will need to add the `--generate-ffi` flag to your `build_ffi.sh` invocation.

 [pc]: https://guides.cocoapods.org/syntax/podspec.html#prepare_command
 [SignalCoreKit]: https://github.com/signalapp/SignalCoreKit